centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-stream-connector.md

 * The second one is more exigent for the reader, it exports performance data to the TSDB InfluxDB but is easily adaptable to export to another TSDB.

+## Migrating a stream connector from BBDO 2 to BBDO 3

+The technical migration documentation is available [here](developer-broker-stream-connector-migration.md).
+This how-to gives several tips to succeed with the migration and presents a little example.

 ### Programming language

 Centreon chose the Lua programming language to let you handle, aggregate and transfer data.
 Lua is a programming language